yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

   value of :kbd:`1` (as opposed to the rest of the image, which will automatically be :kbd:`0`).
 * Click :guilabel:`OK`.
 * The new raster should show up in your map once it has been computed.
+* The new raster will look like a grey rectangle – you may change the display style as you did for the reclassified rasters.
-Verify this and save your map.
+* Save your map.

 Now that you have all four criteria each in a separate raster, you need to combine them to see which areas satisfy all the criteria.
 To do so, the rasters